dontworryjohn/aws-bootcamp-cruddur-2023/journal/week4.md

   --no-deletion-protection
 ```
 Note:
-- For the availability zone check the console. some region like london region does not have eu-west-1a
+- For the availability zone check the console so the everything match according on where you are working